criske/inval-id/README.md

 val rule: Validation<String> = Validation<String>{}
 ```

-The low level function can be used to create rules too, but is much easier to user the builder.
+The low level function can be used to create rules too, but the builder is more convenient.

 #### Composing validation rules